-- Ensure all staff, trustees and volunteers have access to appropriate Safeguarding training and support them to participate in this training. - Ensure all staff, trustees and volunteers sign the training register to affirm that they have attended and understood contents of safeguarding training - Ensure all staff, trustees and volunteers have access to on-going support to enable them to express any concerns they may experience - Ensure all staff, trustees and volunteers are aware of the role of the Designated Safeguarding Officer and deputies and how to contact them when necessary. - Ensure all information, decisions and actions are recorded on the Podio system and stored securely
+- Ensure all staff, trustees and volunteers have access to appropriate Safeguarding training and support them to participate in this training. - Ensure all staff, trustees and volunteers sign the training register to affirm that they have attended and understood contents of safeguarding training.
+This attendance at training will be registered on the Cinolla database. - Ensure all staff, trustees and volunteers have access to on-going support to enable them to express any concerns they may experience - Ensure all staff, trustees and volunteers are aware of the role of the Designated Safeguarding Officer and deputies and how to contact them when necessary. - Ensure all information, decisions and actions are recorded on the Podio system and stored securely